 Al: Oh, absolutely.
 And I think that’s the next most important part is knowing the gatekeeper at the bank.
 You’re going to be dealing with multiple people that make decisions at the bank.
 And each step in the process should be planned prior to going through the whole process of getting the SBA 7 loan.

 Patrick: We’ve studied fintechs extensively over the last like three or so years that are in the SBA marketplace.
 And the reality is they’re not going to more than five banks.
-They have like five banks and it’s either you do this specific product and this specific industry or they’re not gonna work with you.
-So even the rise, what I’ve seen the rise in technology, especially financial tech, there’s still a relationship thing here where there’s not like a central depository where every credit officer is saying, “I want this loan.”
-Where you really need to have an advisor kind of working with the different banks and the different gatekeepers, as you said.
+They have like five banks and it’s either you do this specific product and this specific industry or they’re not going to work with you.
+Even the rise, what I’ve seen the rise in technology, especially financial tech, there’s still a relationship thing here where there’s not like a central depository where every credit officer is saying, “I want this loan.”
+Where you need to have an advisor kind of working with the different banks and the different gatekeepers, as you said.

 I think that’s our biggest advantage in what we do at Fund My Franchise is that we go those extra miles.
 Instead of just saying, “Well, it didn’t go through,” we’re going to work harder.
 We have options and as long as that client is patient, we’ll find them the loan in most cases.